Join our team

 We encourage contributors to create their own portfolio sites to showcase their work – we only ask that you link back to The Indiependent site to encourage maximum traffic for your articles.
 We discourage contributors from submitting articles they’ve written for us to other sites (or vice versa) as usually they will have strict submission policies which state that they do not want to publish or share content from elsewhere.
 If you’re ever feeling frustrated by how quickly your piece is put live we would advise you to speak to a member of the senior editorial team before you send the piece to another platform to ensure we’ve done everything possible to publish your work in a timely fashion.

-We ask for a minimum of 1 article per month from contributors, and have no upper limit regarding how many pieces you can submit.
+We suggest you try and write at least 1 article per month, and have no upper limit regarding how many pieces you can submit.
 Obviously if you have a busy month because of exams/university or schoolwork, or extenuating personal circumstances (such as illness, or family problems) then our editors will be sympathetic if you do not contribute something in that month.
 All we ask is you show a continual interest in writing for the site, and we’ll make sure you remain a valued and integral part of our team.

 The first thing we will assess is that you have proficient spelling, punctuation and grammar.
 Make sure you read over your application before you hit send!
 Then, we’ll look for enthusiasm and flair.
 If we get lots of applicants for one section, we may be forced to choose between you and someone else (this is especially the case for Music, which is our largest section).
 Therefore, use this application as an opportunity to sell yourself to us.
 We don’t want a team of people who are all the same – bring your personality to the fore.